-Gravenstein students in TK-2nd grade have been doing lots of fun experiments and engineering projects this fall.
-1st and 2nd graders made solar ovens with some very creative reflectors.
+Gravenstein STEM Summary: 1st and 2nd graders made solar ovens with some very creative reflectors.
 Kindergartners made super long chains out of pipe cleaners, mixed up chemicals (non-toxic) in test tubes, and launched Alka-Seltzer rockets.
-Right now the 1st and 2nd graders are building rockets too.
-They started by making strawkets, and now are working in teams to build cardboard rockets that will launch with real rocket engines.
-If your family would like to build and launch your own model rockets, I recommend Jake’s Performance Hobbies in Rohnert Park.
-Jake has been making rockets for many years, is generous with his advice, and also has a good deal on rocket engines.
-By law, launching rockets in California needs to be done at a permitted site, with permission from the land owner.
+The 1st and 2nd graders built rockets too.
+They started by making strawkets, then worked in teams to build cardboard rockets that launched with real rocket engines.

 Our second summer camp, taught by engineers at the Chimera Makerspace, was a huge success.
 This year we added 3D printed rockets, smart solar ovens and laser robots to the list of projects campers completed.
 We’re gearing up for more camps next summer, which will be similar to this year, but with more robotics: BuildHackMake